crumpkl/hello-world/README.md

           -center?, adjust size of boxes? (@ 75% but maybe should make smaller), Made Portfolio checklist - 4/28
-    Finalized porfolio section layout (image blocks with links and covers) - 5/3 -worked on Codepen websites for porfolio
+    Finalized porfolio section layout (image blocks with links and covers) - 5/3 -worked on Codepen websites for porfolio (finished edits for Drum kit)